Memory-based Deep Reinforcement Learning for POMDPs: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This research was enabled in part by support provided by Compute Canada (www.computecanada.ca).
-This work is supported by a SSHRC Partnership Grant in collaboration with Philip Beesley Architect, Inc.
+This work is supported by a SSHRC Partnership Grant in collaboration with Philip Beesley Studio, Inc.